 We’re all supermoms and the faster we can get out of bed after giving birth and back to our regular routine – the stronger we are, right?

-While we may feel GREAT immediately after a 3 hour (or less) labor, it doesn’t mean that our bodies have completely healed.
+We may feel GREAT immediately after a short labor, but that doesn’t mean that our bodies have completely healed.
+Recovering from a precipitous labor takes just as long as recovering from a non-precipitous labor.
 The first few hours, days, even weeks after giving birth are essential to the healing process and should never be rushed.

 There are several parts of the postpartum recovery period that do NOT occur precipitously.

-Everyone experiences it differently, but for me, it was severely worse than the labor pains itself and got more intense after each delivery.
+Everyone experiences it differently, but for me, it was severely worse than the labor pains, and got more intense after each delivery.
+I was given drugs for the pain, but since I was breastfeeding, I turned to essential oils and heat (both heat bags and stick-on heat pads) to help me get through it instead.

 Whether you feel it or not, the uterus is still contracting and will need plenty of time to shrink back down.